maggiechua/Stock-Simulator/README.md

   - **Command Line (Alternative):**

 _Note: This project uses a text-based interface as the GUI implementation is incomplete._

+## How to Test
+All the tests are located within the `tests` folder and can be run individually:
+**Using IDE:**
+- Right-click on any test file and click on "Run Test"
+- Or right-click on the `tests` folder to run all tests

+**Command Line:**

+_Note: Tests cover core functionality including portfolio operations, API integration, and data persistence_

 ## Project Structure
 This application follows the Model-View-Controller (MVC) architectural pattern: